fbpx

 The increasing relevance of US companies in the European energy markets might be a strong factor in the rise of the S&P 500 over the course of the previous week: virtually every riser has been an energy company.

-For those seeking to interpret the rise in the S&P 500 as evidence of an economic recovery in the US should bear in mind the momentum seen in the constituents of the “tech heavy” Nasdaq-100 over the same period: nearly every leading company outside of the energy sector continues to register a fall in returns.
+For those seeking to interpret the rise in the S&P 500 as evidence of an economic recovery in the US should bear in mind the momentum seen in the constituents of the “tech heavy” Nasdaq-100 over the same period: nearly every leading company has registered a fall in returns.

 For investors (particularly retail), this once again highlights the potential of a tactical investing mindset and the need to shift perspective from an intangible “horizon” to the more tangible “immediate”.